elva-labs/braincells/docs/serverless-challenges/event-driven/fan-out.md

   :answers="['Increased security', 'Parallel processing of messages', 'Reduced costs', 'Simplified architecture']" :correctAnswer="1"
   :answerInfo="[
-    'While it can potentially improve security in some scenarios, this is not the main benefit of the Fan-out Pattern.', 'Correct!
-The Fan-out Pattern allows multiple consumers to process messages in parallel, improving scalability and performance.', 'While it can potentially reduce costs in some scenarios, this is not the main benefit of the Fan-out Pattern.', 'The Fan-out Pattern may actually add some complexity to the architecture, but the benefits often outweigh this.'
+    'This is not the main benefit of the Fan-out Pattern.', 'Correct!
+The Fan-out Pattern allows multiple consumers to process messages in parallel, improving scalability and performance.', 'This is not the main benefit of the Fan-out Pattern.', 'The Fan-out Pattern may actually add some complexity to the architecture, but the benefits often outweigh this.'
     ]"
 />